+Investment Allocation

-Investment Allocation - Investment assets of the Plan are with the Pension Reserves Investment Trust (PRIT) Fund.
+Investment assets of the Plan are with the Pension Reserves Investment Trust (PRIT) Fund.
 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage.

-Best estimates of geometric rates of return for each major asset class included in the PRIT Fund's target asset allocation as of June 30, 2019 and 2018 are summarized in the following table:
+Best estimates of geometric rates of return for each major asset class included in the PRIT Fund's target asset allocation as of June 30, 2020 and 2019 are summarized in Tables 33A and 33B: